-In this paper, we provide a fine-grained root cause localization framework named CausalRCA for microservice applications.
-The framework works based on real-time monitoring data.
-Once an anomaly is detected, CausalRCA can perform automatic root cause localization, including modeling anomaly propagation paths with a causal graph and ranking metrics to localize the root cause by traversing along the graph.
-Our contributions can be summarized as below: \begin{itemize} \item We propose an automated fine-grained root cause localization framework named CausalRCA, which works based on monitoring data, requires no intervention of application source code, and returns root causes in real-time. \item We provide a gradient-based causal structure learning method in CausalRCA, which can capture both linear and non-linear causal relations between monitoring metrics. \item We conduct coarse-grained and fine-grained experiments to evaluate the localization performance of CausalRCA, and the results show that it has the best localization accuracy compared with baseline methods. \end{itemize}
+Our contributions can be summarized below: \begin{itemize}[noitemsep, nolistsep] \item We propose an automated, fine-grained root cause localization framework named CausalRCA, which analyzes monitoring data and localizes faulty services and system resources in real-time. \item We provide a gradient-based causal structure learning method in CausalRCA, which can automatically capture linear and non-linear causal relations between monitoring metrics. \item We conduct coarse- and fine-grained experiments to evaluate the localization performance of CausalRCA and demonstrate that the proposed framework has the best localization accuracy compared with baseline methods.
+For example, the average $AC@3$ is 0.719, which is a 10\% improvement compared with baseline methods. \end{itemize}

 The rest of the paper is organized as follows.
-In section \ref{relw}, we review existing root cause localization research and CI methods.
-In section \ref{framw}, we provide a framework for root cause localization and a detailed introduction of each algorithm.
-In section \ref{exp}, we design experiments from coarse-grained to fine-grained to evaluate the localization performance of our framework.
-Finally, discussion and conclusion are provided in section \ref{dis} and section \ref{con}.
+In Section \ref{relw}, we review existing root cause localization research and CI methods.
+In Section \ref{framw}, we propose a framework for root cause localization and a detailed introduction of each method.
+In Section \ref{exp}, we design experiments from coarse-grained to fine-grained to evaluate the localization performance of our framework.
+Finally, discussion and conclusion are provided in Section \ref{dis} and Section \ref{con}.